 This is required to allow inclusion of post-coordination where appropriate (via qualifiers in CDA R2 using the R1 CD datatype, and full compositional grammar expressions with the R2 CD datatype).

-the Observation.value attribute MAY be constrained to a data type that prohibits qualifiers, only if there is known to be no requirement for representation of meanings that might require the use of post-coordinated expressions.
+the Observation.code and Observation.value attributes MAY be constrained to a data type that prohibits qualifiers, only if there is known to be no requirement for representation of meanings that might require the use of post-coordinated expressions.

 In an Observation class instance where the Observation.code attribute is a SNOMED CT expression: